b9org/b9/docs/BuildARuntime.md

 Run Options:
-  -function <f>: Run the function <f> (default: b9main) -loop <n>:     Run the program <n> times (default: 1) -inline <n>:   Set the jit's max inline depth (default: 0)
+  -function <f>: Run the function <f> (default: b9main) -loop <n>:     Run the program <n> times (default: 1)
   -debug:        Enable debug code
   -verbose:      Run with verbose printing
   -help:         Print this help message
 ```

 As you can see, there's a "Jit Options" section.
 Here we have a `-jit` option, as well as `-directcall`, `-passparam`, and `-lazyvmstate`.
-The latter three options are JIT optimizations that we'll explore in the [JIT Features] section.
+The latter three options are [advanced JIT features] that we'll explore later.
 For now, the `-jit` option is all we need.
 Let's run the JIT with our Hello, World! binary module.

-[JIT Features]: #jit-features
+[advanced JIT Features]: #jit-features

 `./b9run/b9run -jit ../hello.b9mod`